Zvapo/swap-monitor/README.md

 # Base Network DEX Monitor

 A React application for monitoring swaps on Base Network DEX pools.
-As of now, this application allows to pass two token addresses and a fee to monitor a specific pool.
+As of now this application allows to:
+- Monitor a swap pool based on two token addresses and a fee.
+- Monitor all swaps in pools added to the last 200 blocks added to the factory.
+- Monitor a swap pool based on its address.

-Registered swaps are displayed in a UI.
+All registered swaps are displayed in a UI.

 ## Prerequisites